Tuluk

 Vanuatu pork dumpling — ground pork seasoned with garlic, onion, and salt, wrapped in young taro leaves with coconut milk and steamed in banana-leaf parcels.

 Tuluk is the iconic Vanuatu pork-and-taro-leaf preparation, particularly common in Efate and Tanna islands.
-Reflects the universal Pacific 'food in leaves' tradition.
+Part of the wider Pacific 'food in leaves' tradition.

 Unwrap a tuluk — taro leaf releases its grassy aroma; pork bundle steaming gently.
 Bite: pork moist and savory, garlic-and-ginger sharp, the coconut milk's tropical fat coating; taro leaf adds subtle earthy-vegetable note (taro leaves have a unique flavor distinct from spinach).
 Each parcel is a complete bite.
 With rice and a side of fresh chili, this is the Vanuatu Sunday lunch.